Mindfulness-Based Stress Reduction (8 weeks)

 Additionally, neurophysiological studies have shown increased brain growth and function in areas of emotional control and executive function in as little as 8 weeks.

-In each class Dr. Berger will lead presentations, instruct mindfulness practices, and facilitate discussions and inquiry into the meaning of the practices.
+In each class the instructor(s) will lead presentations, instruct mindfulness practices, and facilitate discussions and inquiry into the meaning of the practices.
 Participants will learn formal mindfulness practices, such as awareness of breath meditation, the body scan, seated meditation, yoga, as well as informal practices, such as mindful walking.
 Participants are encouraged to draw upon the informal practices in daily life as well as spend 30-45 minutes of formal practice each day throughout the course.
 Dr. Berger will be available by email and phone to provide participants with further guidance as needed in their personal practices.
 The weekly syllabus includes:

 Week 1: There is more right with you than there is wrong with you